fusion809/freebsd-zfs-manual-install/README.md

 This repository pertains to a [VirtualBox][1] virtual machine of mine, that dual boots [Arch Linux][2] on an [ext4][3] filesystem and [FreeBSD][4] 11.2 on a [ZFS][5] (both on the same virtual disk).
 Arch Linux does **not** need [ZFS][6] installed in order for the dual-boot to work.

-One side note: I found that ZFS installed on Arch cannot detect my FreeBSD ZFS (I ran `zpool list` with no pools listed), if you know why please let me know via email, or if you prefer an issue/pull request (like if you want to change this sentence in your PR).
+One caveat: I found that ZFS installed on Arch cannot detect my FreeBSD ZFS (I ran `zpool list` with no pools listed), if you know why please let me know via email, or if you prefer an issue/pull request (like if you want to change this sentence in your PR).
 I suspect it is because ZFS on Linux and FreeBSD ZFS are distinct enough that they do not recognize each other.

 I will assume you are reasonably familiar with how to set up a virtual machine in VirtualBox.
 If you know how to install Arch to a VirtualBox virtual machine then you should be fine in following this guide.
-If things are unclear open an issue and I will see about any necessary rewording or restructuring of this README or the scripts.
+If things are unclear, open an issue and I will see about any necessary rewording or restructuring of this README or the scripts.

 ## Virtual machine settings

 These are my more relevant settings:

 - Operating system: Arch Linux (64-bit).

 	- This does not matter too much, you can choose FreeBSD if you wish, but the FreeBSD system still works fine with this option set to Arch.

 - Base memory: 4096 MB.

 	- I think you could get away with even less than 512 MB, as we are working entirely at the command-line, but I chose 4 GB just to be safe.

 - Processors: 6.

 	- This is entirely up to you, I chose so many cores because I could and because I wanted the tedious parts of this to go as quickly as possible.

 - Boot order: Floppy, Optical, Hard Disk.

 	- Also entirely optional, although optical before hard disk is advisable.

 - Acceleration: VT-x/AMD-V, Nested Paging, KVM Virtualization.

 	- I just chose the defaults here, I do not know if this really matters, but when in doubt just stick to the defaults.

 - Video memory: 128 MB.

 	- This I chose arbitrarily, just in case I choose to use a GUI, and I think you can set it to whatever you want.

 - Disk size: 128 GB.

 	- This too is flexible, although I would not set it to anything less than 10 GB.

 - Disk format: VDI.

 	- This is the default and it works, so why change it?

 - Network adapter 1: Intel PRO/1000 MT Desktop (NAT).

 	- Also the default and it works.

 - No EFI firmware.

-In case it proves to be important later this was originally done with VirtualBox 5.2.20, with an openSUSE Tumbleweed 20181107 host.
+In case it proves to be important later, this was originally done with VirtualBox 5.2.20, with an openSUSE Tumbleweed 20181107 host.

 ## Arch Linux